Brice Butler: Dallas Cowboys

 On September 15, 2015, Butler was traded to the Dallas Cowboys along with a sixth round pick (#189- used for Anthony Brown), in exchange for a fifth-round pick (#143- used for DeAndré Washington).
 This occurred after Dez Bryant was injured in the season opener.

 Butler passed Devin Street on the depth chart as the team's fourth wide receiver.
 Against the New Orleans Saints, Butler had a 67-yard reception but suffered a hamstring injury in the play, which would limit him for six weeks.
 Butler played the majority of the final two games, totaling eight receptions for 134 yards.
 His most productive game came in the Week 16 against the Buffalo Bills, making four receptions for 74 yards.
 Butler registered a total of 12 receptions for 258 yards (21.5-yard average) in seven games.

 In 2016, Butler worked with the first unit during OTAs while Bryant recovered from a broken foot.
 He started in Week 4 against the San Francisco 49ers in place of an injured Bryant and scored his first touchdown with the Cowboys.
-Butler also started against the Cincinnati Bengals and the Green Bay Packers.
+Butler also started the next two games against the Cincinnati Bengals and the Green Bay Packers.
 He was the team's fourth wide receiver, but suffered through inconsistent play and in some games with untimely penalties.

 Butler finished with 16 receptions for 219 yards and three touchdowns.
-In the Divisional Round against the Green Bay Packers, he had a rarely called illegal substitution penalty negating a 22-yard play and costing the team an additional 15 yards and also had a key drop in the end zone during the 34–31 loss.
+In the Divisional Round against the Green Bay Packers, he had a rarely called illegal substitution penalty, negating a 22-yard play and costing the team an additional 15 yards while also having a key drop in the end zone during the 34–31 loss.

 On March 8, 2017, the Cowboys re-signed Butler to a one-year contract.
 He had a strong preseason and there was an expectation of him being more of a factor in the offense.
-In the first five games, Butler had 207 receiving yards and two touchdowns before suffering a foot injury in practice that forced him to miss three games.
+In the first five games, Butler had eight receptions for 207 yards and two touchdowns before suffering a foot injury in practice that forced him to miss three games.
 In the season finale against the Philadelphia Eagles, Butler caught a 30-yard touchdown for the only points in a 6–0 road victory.
 He remained as the fourth wide receiver, appearing in 13 games, while making 15 receptions for 317 yards and three touchdowns.